tooljump/tooljump/docs/docs/security.md

 **Q**: What if a dependency used by an integration has a security vulnerability?

 **A**: Enable GitHub's Dependabot alerts and regularly update dependencies.
-Tooljump's VM isolation limits the impact, but you should patch vulnerabilities promptly.
+ToolJump's VM isolation limits the impact, but you should patch vulnerabilities promptly.
 Consider using tools like `npm audit` or `yarn audit` to identify vulnerable packages on your side as a best practice, just like you'd do for any other code running in your organization.

 ### Insider Threat Scenarios